 Devon is a beautiful part of the English Riviera, as Indie and I discovered last year when we went otter hunting around Dartmoor.
 If you are looking to take a family holiday to the South of England, Devon is really accessible and has lots of things to see and do.
 For this family holiday we were delighted to be able to bring Daddy and Brook along to see what a glamping holiday in Devon was like.

-When we arrived I collected the information pack and our wristbands for entry into Crealy for the duration of our stay.
-The receptionist was super helpful and could answer any questions we had both when we first arrived and whenever we popped in.
+When we arrived I collected the information pack and our wristbands for entry into Crealy Resort.
+We were able to access the theme park for the duration of our stay.
+The receptionist was super helpful and could answer any questions we had both when we first arrived and whenever we popped in to the office to speak to someone.

-It was a very pleasant surprise to learn that Crealy Meadows had it’s own entrance to Crealy Great Adventure Park so we wouldn’t need to queue for access when the kids were raring to go.
-We managed to walk straight in every time we visited the park.
+It was a very pleasant surprise to learn that Crealy Meadows had it’s own entrance to Crealy Great Adventure Park so we wouldn’t need to queue to get into the park when the kids were raring to go.
+We managed to walk straight in to Crealy every time we visited the park which was the perfect way to start our day out.

-She also gave us the evening entertainment program and told us that guests staying at Crealy Meadows got exclusive access to the park in the evening with a full program of organised entertainment and access to some of the park facilities.
+The receptionist also gave us the evening entertainment program and told us that guests staying at Crealy Meadows got exclusive access to the theme park in the evening.
+There was a full program of organised entertainment and access to some of the park facilities in the evening meaning that the kids had somewhere fun to play.

 I thought this was fantastic, and I could definitely see us visiting the Adventure Zone and the mini disco later that evening with the kids.

 Outside there’s a large covered patio area with outdoor seating.
 It’s a great place to hang out in the evening and provides a place to leave boots and brollies if the English weather is on a downer.
-We could also park our car right outside our tent which was perfect if we’d been out for the day and for unpacking.
+We could also park our car right outside our tent which was perfect if we’d been out for the day and for unpacking when we arrived.

 Inside the glamping tent it was toasty warm, as there are electric radiators throughout and the floor is fully carpeted.
-We had a large wooden dining table for 6 people, a sofa for 2/3 people and a breakfast bar with 2 stools.
-I would have liked to see a bit more comfortable seating, but it didn’t seem to affect our stay at all.
+We really loved these creature comforts.
+We had a large wooden dining table for 6 people, a sofa for 2/3 people and a breakfast bar with 2 stools inside the tent.
+I would have liked to see a bit more comfortable seating, maybe an extra sofa, but it didn’t seem to affect our stay at all.

 There were lots of features we thought were good for families who wanted to stay in safari tents at Crealy Meadows.
 There were real chests of drawers and plenty of storage for all our clothes, toys and suitcases.